 - What you say and how you say it is paramount to the final outcome.

-Responding to Colorado EEOC Discrimination Complaints: The EEOC rebuttal process: When responding to the employer complaint, your EEOC position statement should address all issues and facts alleged by the employee.
+Responding to Colorado EEOC Complaints: The EEOC rebuttal process: When responding to the employer complaint, your EEOC position statement should address all issues and facts alleged by the employee.
 Many employers make the mistake of generalizing their responses.
 This can lead to disastrous results and ultimately a finding of employer discrimination.

 Retaining legal counsel can prove beneficial when addressing sensitive issues because the preservation of confidential information is equally important.